London

 Around 45 places to visit in Munich, such as the Alte Pinakothek and the Deutsches Museum.

-Some forty places in Utrecht, including De Haar Castle, the National Military Museum and the Railway Museum.
+Forty places to visit in Utrecht, such as De Haar Castle, the National Military Museum and the Railway Museum.

 Over a hundred places in Vienna, such as the Kunsthistorisches Museum and Schönbrunn Palace.